Storytelling with Travel Photographs

 Tip – Inside The Freelance Travel Photographer Course I share tried and tested templates for successfully pitching editors!

 Craft a story by setting yourself a brief and capturing the required images.

 You may want to document a local park and spend a few sunrises and afternoons there capturing trees in the changing light, the shadows as people run across fields and dogs trotting along paths.

 Perhaps you want to tell a story about the peak hour chaos of your city.
 Aim for a mix of bustling street scenes, grid locked traffic, long exposures of train stations/subway lines, reflections in windows, lights, signage and try to showcase the good, bad and ugly of peak hour.

 Give yourself a timeline, set number of images and once you’re ready to piece them together, really challenge yourself to see that story come to life within each image shared.

 The Freelance Travel Photographer Course

-I’ve got some exciting news – The Freelance Travel Photographer Course is happening again from February 6th, 2023.
+I’ve got some exciting news – The Freelance Travel Photographer Course is happening again!

-After many requests from past students of my self-study courses, I’m in the midst of creating something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
+After many requests from past students of my self-study courses, I’ve created something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
 It’s an in-depth guide to working as a freelance travel photographer including planning/logistics, creative skills you need, location scouting, pitching and working with publishers, finding clients, working remotely and so much more.